 If you are interested, you can simulate interactions between infectiousness and fatality with an agent-based model (browser-based Netlogo).

-Balance between the two properties is significant.
+The balance between the two properties is significant.
 Theoretically, increased fatality rates can lead to less overall deaths, which is extremely counter-intuitive.
 A virus can cause mild and asymptomatic cases which are not severe enough to kill or even keep people at home.
 This allows the virus to be exposed to the wider public, by letting the infected people carry on with their normal lives.
 But if the virus is immediately lethal to all infected people and their symptoms stopped them from going out, it would actually prevent the virus from spreading freely.
 A mixture of lethality and non-lethality creates the worst sort of virus, as it would allow the virus to kill some people, and use other less-affected people to spread the virus.